Researchers in the UK are trying to improve the diagnosis and treatment of bile duct cancer. Bile duct cancer is also called cholangiocarcinoma.

 Chemotherapy for advanced bile duct cancer

-Doctors usually give a combination of cisplatin and gemcitabine for advanced bile duct cancer.
-But researchers around the world continue to look for new drugs or different combinations of drugs, including:
+You usually have a combination of cisplatin and gemcitabine for advanced bile duct cancer.
+But researchers in the UK and around the world continue to look for new drugs or different combinations of drugs.
+New chemotherapy combinations include:

 - oxaliplatin and fluorouracil (5FU)

-- cisplatin and a new drug similar to gemcitabine, called Acelarin
+- cisplatin and a new drug called Acelarin

-Researchers are looking at giving chemotherapy on its own or with other treatments such as radiotherapy or surgery.
+Researchers are also looking at giving chemotherapy with other treatments such as radiotherapy.

-Researchers continue to look at new and different ways of giving radiotherapy, and to learn more about the side effects and how to reduce them.
+Researchers continue to look at new and different ways of giving radiotherapy for bile duct cancer.
+And to learn more about the side effects and how to reduce them.

-External radiotherapy means you have radiation from a machine outside your body.
-Some researchers are looking at giving stereotactic radiotherapy (SBRT) after treatment with the chemotherapy drugs cisplatin and gemcitabine.
+Some researchers are looking at giving SBRT after treatment with the chemotherapy drugs cisplatin and gemcitabine.

 Targeted cancer drugs

-Researchers have been looking into different types of targeted drugs for bile duct cancer.
-These drugs include:
+Researchers are looking into different types of targeted drugs for bile duct cancer.
+Targeted cancer drugs that they are currently looking at include: